Fleas in Dogs

 Recovery of Fleas in Dogs

-House Sprays containing Insect growth regulators are products used to prevent the fleas from reproducing and completing the life cycle.
-The IGR’s provide residual protection and need to be applied less often.
-They have low toxicity and are safe for use around animals and children,
+House sprays containing insect growth regulators are products used to prevent the fleas from reproducing and completing the life cycle.
+They provide residual protection and need to be applied less often.
+They also have low toxicity and are safe for use around animals and children.

-Hot wash your dog’s bedding several times over the next weeks and months.
-(An infestation may take between six weeks and three months to eliminate.)
+It’s very important to hot wash your dog’s bedding several times over the next weeks and months.
+(An infestation may take between six weeks and three months to eliminate).
 Vacuum daily, taking care to remove the vacuum bag, placing it in a sealed bag which must be thrown in the outside trash.

 Cost of Fleas in Dogs

-Apply a prescription flea medication on the back of their neck, out of licking range.
-These medications are based on the age and weight of your pet, the brand you choose, and how many tubes you need.
+A prescription flea medication that you apply to the back of their neck is based on the age and weight of your pet, the brand you choose, and how many tubes you need.
 There are a variety of options for your pets ranging in price from $50 to $100 per box.

 Next, treat your house and yard.
 A good cleaning top to bottom and extensive vacuuming will help.
-Use a carpet spray which sells for $15 to $30 per bottle at most pet stores for your carpets and furniture where the eggs will be hiding.
+Use a carpet spray for your carpets and furniture where the eggs will be hiding.
+This sells for $15 to $30 per bottle at most pet stores.

 Treat your yard with a spray to help stop the fleas at the source.
 The Advantage brand is a bargain at $20 to $28 per container.